NOC-MSM/SE-NEMO/README_MPI.md

    exit
 fi
 ```
 So all that is required to switch between these is to alter `#SBATCH --nodes=XX` at the top of the script.
 By following this simple syntax, additional experiments can easily be added.
+To get information about about the use of `build_rankfile` just issue: `build_rankfile -h`.
+Likewise for the `runscript.slurm`: `slurm_setup -h`.

 ### Forcing data: